bramley/phplist-plugin-viewbrowser/README.md

 ## Version history ##

     version     Description
-    2.1.2+20150907  Fix problem introduced with previous change 2.1.1+20150906  Fix problem where default settings are not used 2.1.0+20150819  Display attachments with download links
+    2.1.3+20150916  Display [CONTENT] when used by Content Areas plugin 2.1.2+20150907  Fix problem introduced with previous change 2.1.1+20150906  Fix problem where default settings are not used 2.1.0+20150819  Display attachments with download links